 Venus, Software Engineer at Rockbot

-Yes, and you need two to five years of experience before you can take your exam to earn your license.
+Yes, and you need two to five years of experience before you can take your exam and earn your plumbing license.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.